nhsconnect/gpconnect/pages/overview/release_notes/1_5_0_release.md

 - Diagrams updated to show additional problem and consultation linkages
 - Note added that diagrams do not include all possible linkages
 - DocumentReference added as a profile returned for referrals and the associated diagram updated
+- A note has been added to the linkages page to state that consumers must have implemented the Access Document capability to retrieve documents linked from returned `DocumentReference` resources
+- The documents guidance page has been updated to state that consumers must have implemented the Access Document capability to retrieve documents linked from returned `DocumentReference` resources

 **Pages changed:**